 Availability of Lists for General Distribution

-The list of nominated titles will be available online and distributed to ALA-OLOS, FTF, and Booklist at the close of Midwinter Meeting.
+The Top Ten list will be announced at Midwinter, and the complete final list will be available online and distributed to ALA-ODLOS, FTF, and Booklist within three days of the close of the Midwinter Meeting.
 Other print and non-print media will be used to publicize the list, such as magazines directed at children and teens, women, families, and library professionals.

-Shortly after the Midwinter Meeting, Co-chairs will interview and select new members for the list seeking to balance diversity of perspective and diversity of young people served: geographic distribution, type of library (public, school- both independent and public, other with youth contact), community (urban, rural, specific populations, etc.), and age group experience/ current contact (young readers, middle readers, YA), but the most important criteria for new members will be their demonstrated commitment to feminism and commitment to young people, providing quality books for youth, 0-18.
+Shortly after the Midwinter Meeting, co-chairs will interview and select new members for the list, seeking to balance diversity of perspective and diversity of young people served (geographic distribution, type of library, community, and age group experience/ current contact).
+The most important criteria for new members will be their demonstrated commitment to feminism and their demonstrated commitment to young people, including providing quality books for youth between birth and 18 years of age.
 Potential members should be apprised of the commitment entailed in the responsibilities of this committee’s work.

-The month(s) following Midwinter: The chair will submit a roster of current committee members to the committee and the publishers, including the criteria for the books.
+The co-chairs will submit a roster of current committee members to the committee and the publishers, including the criteria for the books.
 Committee members will begin reading and analyzing books, submitting nominations as suitable.
-All nominations will provide all bibliographic and annotative information (see above) and will be posted publicly online, additionally nominators post their justification of the book’s feminist criteria in a private forum to all committee members.
+All nominations will follow the process described above.
 A comprehensive list of all nominated titles will be maintained by committee members in a common online format.
-Committee members may also provide the co-chair with information about books that might be deemed appropriate according to the criteria for recommendation so that co-chairs can request review copies.
-[It is suggested that committee members concentrate on books that have not been nominated, saving the nominated books for reading after the deadline.]
+Committee members may also provide the co-chairs with information about books that might be appropriate so that co-chairs can request review copies.
+It is suggested that regular committee members concentrate on books that have not been nominated, saving nominated books for reading after the nomination deadline.

-February/March: The Bloomer list is published in Booklist (historically, in the preface to Women’s History Month article).
+February/March: The Rise list is published in Booklist (historically, in the preface to Women’s History Month article).

-May: Submit to FTF plans and description for the annual event.
+March: Submit to FTF plans and description for any desired event at Annual (see below).

-September/October: the year preceding the event submit specs to FTF: all room requirement details, any AV or internet access requirements, tags, audience, subject, and any other specs requested.
+September/October: Submit specs for upcoming Midwinter committee meetings to FTF: all room requirement details, any AV or internet access requirements, information for the Scheduler, and any other information requested.

 October 31: Deadline for nominations, midnight local time.

-November: Confirm initial draft of the ABP press release with ALA-OLOS, coordinate with ALA-OLOS on timing of communication for Bloomer list press release.
+November: Confirm initial draft of the ABP press release with ALA-ODLOS.
+Coordinate with ALA-ODLOS on timing of communication for Rise list press release.

 Early December: Committee members will conduct a “straw poll” of the nominated books.
 Any books on which all members vote No will be stricken from consideration.

-Midwinter: Committee members meet to discuss books as described above.
-Any committee members who are driving to the conference are urged to bring the books that they have.
-In the case that they are missing some books, those who are not driving but wish to have the book at the meetings can bring these books.
-In the case that no one is driving, the committee members will share the responsibility for bringing the books.
-Committee members may take these books to read between meetings, but all books brought to the conference are to be available for all meetings.
-Books brought to conference are retained by the committee member who brought them to donate to a library or other organization or individual of their choice or to retain for their own personal use.
-[Books that were provided as publisher review copies for the work of the committee are not sold for individual gain even if they are not nominated or placed on the list for that year.]
+Before Midwinter, the co-chairs will work with committee members to ensure that a finished copy of every nominated book is brought to the meetings.
+Committee members may take these books to read between meetings, but all books brought to the conference must be made available at all meetings.
+Books brought to the conference are, ideally, donated to a local resource in the host city or retained by the committee member who brought them to be donated to a library, organization, or individual of their choice, or retained for their own personal use.
+Books that were provided as publisher review copies for the work of the committee may not be sold for individual gain even if they are not nominated or placed on the year’s list.